Lesterpaintstheworld/terminal-velocity/specifications.md

 5. **Completeness**: Ensure comprehensive coverage of technical requirements, particularly regarding character interactions and economic models.
 6. **Consistency**: Maintain consistent terminology and naming conventions throughout the document.
 7. **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.
+8. **Challenge Mechanism**: Establish a protocol for flagging claims or information that require deeper verification.
-8. **Quality Assessment**: Include a dedicated section for quality assessment criteria to guide evaluations effectively.
+9. **Quality Alerts**: Include a section for documenting quality alerts and issues identified during evaluations.
 9. **Actionable Recommendations**: Document specific recommendations for improvement based on identified quality issues.
 9. **Actionable Recommendations**: Document specific recommendations for improvement based on identified quality issues.
 9. **Challenge Mechanism**: Establish a protocol for flagging claims or information that require deeper verification.